Saint Stephen Byzantine Catholic Church

 an eparchy of the Byzantine Ruthenian Metropolitan Church sui iuris of Pittsburgh.

-Bishop Milan (Lach) of Parma is our bishop.
+Bishop Robert (Pipta) of Parma is our Bishop

 Archbishop William (Skurla) of Pittsburgh is our Metropolitan.